comprehensive/try_git/README.md

 # try_git
-This is a learning repo for GIT
+This is a learning repo for GIT!
+Testing environment